Based on the Muslim Folktale

 Since it was their religious duty, Fatima packed the annual supplies they would need for their journey and they went on their way.
 They travelled for hours along with a number of other Muslims on camels and in caravans.

-At dusk during an evening of their travels, a gang of brigands blindsided the travellers, attacking and raiding the goods.
+At dusk during an evening of their travels, a gang of brigands blindsided the travelers, attacking and raiding the goods.

 Along with these goods, the bandits took the women and children, leaving the men to suffer from their wounds.
 Of these men, Big Abdul was left behind, wounded.
 He watched desperately as the bandits took off with his beloved Fatima and son.